API Reference · v1

 i

-The response includes a slim game object and a matchedPlay stripped to the client-useful fields.
-Internal metadata (videoUrl, matchWindow, matchReasoning) is excluded.
+The response includes a slim game object and a matchedPlay stripped to client-useful fields.
+Internal metadata (videoUrl, matchWindow, matchReasoning) is excluded. matchedPlay can be null even on a done clip if the model processed the video but could not tie it to a specific PBP action.
+Filter by matchedPlay != null on the client if you only want fully-resolved matches.

 Match a play